 - Improved Home Value – A solar panel system does more than lower or eliminate your electric bill, it is also an asset that increases your home’s value!

 - Tax Credits – The federal government gives out a significant tax credit for those who install solar panels to their home.
-The rate is locked in at 26% until the end of 2022.
-After that, it will drop to 22%.
+The rate is locked in at 30% until the end of 2032.

 - Solar Powered Battery Storage – If you’re concerned about power outages, now is a great time to consider a solar battery backup as an add on to your solar energy system.
 Solar battery technology is pretty cool these days and it’s worth checking out to see if it makes sense for your home.
 Solar energy batteries, like the Tesla Powerwall, will take any extra solar power your panels produce and store it for you to use later.
 So even when the sun goes down, your home can run on clean, green energy.

 The cost of solar panels has decreased thanks to improvements in solar technology, making it more accessible for homeowners.
 In addition, the government has created solar incentives to make solar panel systems more affordable than ever to any homeowner.
 Virginia has a few great incentives for solar customers, including:

 The Solar Investment Tax Credit (ITC) offered by the United States federal government is available to Virginia home and business owners.
 This incentive provides a 30% tax credit of the entire solar system cost, including a battery system.